onewallet-io/tech-assessment/README.md

 ## Deliverables
-- Create a public repo in your own githhub account to submit your code
+- Create a tech-assessment.py directly into the onewallet-api folder
-- Add a readme.md that explain how to run the test
+- Add comments at the begining of the file that explain how to run the test

 ## Timing